Balance Trainer Reverse Crunch exercise demonstration image

 How to Perform

-Lie supine on the floor with arms extended beside your torso.
-Place your calves and heels centered on the dome of the balance trainer, with knees bent at roughly 90 degrees.
+Lie on your back with arms extended beside your body, palms down.
+Place calves and heels centered on the balance trainer dome, knees bent at 90 degrees, lower back flat on the floor.

 Coaching Tips